 Nothing disturbs the peace of a group; causes mayhem, maiming, and murder quite like when males go crazy with testosterone in response to a female in heat.
 They get violent and fight for mating rights, dominance, often maiming and killing each other and anyone that gets in the middle of their melee.
 Violence between males competing over females often kills more of their own than external predators.
 Baby seals are often crushed in the violent conflict between male elephant seals.
 Male chimpanzees and lions fighting over females will even target the rival male’s cubs.

-if one agrees to submit to the other male.
+This brings us back to these “gay” Kenyan lions.
+There are incidents where two male lions instead of fighting over a pride of females can harmoniously live together if one agrees to submit to the other male.
 This is often demonstrated by one male allowing the other to mount him.
 This often happens when two lion brothers run a pride together.
 Instead of fighting and killing each other and each other’s nephews, they can both live longer and contribute to the strength of the group.
 Now you have two males helping protect, babysit and hunt for the group.
 More cubs survive and if one male sibling dies, his brother is there as a back-up that shares familial/genetic ties and can protect the pride.
 Now outsider males who will certainly kill his brother’s cubs are kept at bay.
 Everyone wins!

 These animals are far less intelligent, far less complex in their psychology and hierarchy of needs than humans are.
 Yet they have figured out how to utilize sexual pleasure, sexual roles and sexual behaviour for their benefit in ways that go beyond reproduction.
 Homo sapiens, the most intelligent, complex, creative and sophisticated ape on the planet is far too advanced to be having sex just/only for reproduction.
 In fact, our desire for intimacy and orgasm (alone or with another consenting adult Homo sapien) happens regardless of reproductive cycles, fertility or even desire to procreate.
 Sexual pleasure serves other functions in our lives.
 More importantly, look at where we fit into earth’s eco-system.